AVS-Memer/MathLibraryJS/README.md

 <hr>
 <h1>Calculus.mjs</h1>
-The Calculus Module is for derivating and integrating polynominals.
+<p>The Calculus Module is for derivating and integrating polynominals.</p>
 <hr>
 <h2>derivativeOf(inputs)</h2>
-Derives Expression, and evaluates it at Number if given.
+<p>Derives Expression, and evaluates it at Number if given.</p>

 <h3>Inputs</h3>
 <table>